Collaborators: Xiuchuan Liu and Xunan Yang, Ph.D. students in Statistics at the University of South Carolina.

 AADT 1.037288

-5. Covariate Diagnostics via Sliding Window Regression (All Roads)
+5. Covariate Diagnostics: Sliding Window Regression

-2. A fixed-size window (e.g., 200,000 points) is slid along the ordered dataset with a fixed step size (e.g., 5,000 points), generating overlapping subsets of data.
+2. Window: A fixed-size window (e.g., 200,000 points) slides along the sorted data with a step size of 5,000.

-3. In each window, we fit a Poisson regression model of the form: \(\log(\lambda_i) = \beta_0 + \beta_1 x_{i1} + \beta_2 x_{i2} + \cdots + \beta_k x_{ik}\) where:
+3. Fit: A Poisson regression is fitted within each window: \(\log(\lambda_i) = \beta_0 + \beta_1 x_{i1} + \dots + \beta_k x_{ik}\)

-AADT: Effect Weakens at Higher Traffic Volume
+AADT: Effect Weakens at Higher Volumes

 AADT Sliding Window

-Curvature: Consistent Mild Risk
+Curvature: Consistent Risk Factor

 Curvature Sliding Window